sankeer28/Boggle-Solver/README.md

 # Boggle-Solver
-Boggle solver in Elixir,Haskell,and Rust.
+Boggle solver in Elixir, Haskell, and Rust.
 Finds connected chains of letters that form legal words.
 The basic rules of the game can be found [here](https://en.wikipedia.org/wiki/Boggle)

-The first input to your program will be an square grid of letters.
+The first input to your program will be a square grid of letters.
 The second input will be a list of legal words.
 Your task is to search for unique, legal words in the letter grid according to the rules of Boggle (see Wikipedia link above for more info):
-- Each letter after the first must be a horizontal, vertical, or diagonal neighbor of the one before it.
+- Each letter after the first must be a horizontal, vertical, or diagonal neighbour of the one before it.
 - No individual letter cube may be used more than once in a word.
 Your program will return this list of words, along with the indexes of each letter.
 Type details for inputs and output are language-specific and will be described below.
-The list of words returned by your program will be validated, and assigned a score
+The list of words returned by your program will be validated and assigned a score

 | Word length | 1| 2 | 3 | 4| 5 | 6| 7 | 8+ |
 |----------|----------|----------|----------|----------|----------|----------|----------|----------|